xen0vas/xen0vas.github.io/_posts/2021-05-15-Vulneserver-Reverse-engineering-GTER-with-IDA.md

 <img style="display: block;margin-left: auto;margin-right: auto;border: 1px solid red;" src="{{ site.baseurl }}/assets/images/2021/04/landing-address.png" alt="bp-windbg-hit" width="850" height="500" />

 <p align="justify">
-Now, lets try to understand the code portion marked with the red square as seen at the screenshot above.
-First, <b>esp</b> register will reserve some space on the stack, specifically <b>10h</b> ( 16 bytes in decimal ), in order to put there the value pointed at the address referred at <b>[ebp-410h]</b> , which moved there using the <code>mov [ebp-410h], eax</code> instruction.
-The hex value 0x1000 that stored onto the stack at the address <b>0x0103fb60</b> is the return value of the <b>recv</b> function, which shows clearly that 4096 bytes have been written to the buffer, and this also indicates that there are data coming from user input.
+Now, lets try to understand the code portion marked with a red square as seen at the screenshot above.
+First, <b>esp</b> register will reserve some space on the stack, specifically <b>10h</b> ( 16 bytes in decimal ), in order to put there the value pointed at the address referred by <b>[ebp-410h]</b> , which has been moved there using the <code><b>mov [ebp-410h], eax</b></code> instruction.
+The hex value <b>0x1000</b> that stored onto the stack at the address <b>0x0103fb60</b> is the return value of the <b>recv</b> function which shows clearly that 4096 bytes have been written to the buffer, and this also indicates that there are data coming from user input.

 So, as we now see at WinDbg debugger the value <b>0x1000</b> is stored in address <b>0x0103fb60</b> on the stack.
 </p>